-The Company places emphasis on building the brand awareness and on growth of its business portfolio.
+The Company places emphasis on continuing to build the brand awareness and on growth of its business portfolio.
 The Board of Directors ("Board") has the responsibility to overview these objectives, while at the same time ensuring that the principles of sound and good governance are observed.